pythonwithalex/Spring2015/week1/review.md

 You can start the Terminal from /Applications/Utilities/Terminal, or with the shortcut sequence:  ⌘ + Spacebar + 'Terminal'.

-Any terminal generally has two states: 1) It waits for you to enter input, and 2)  it runs your commands.
+Any terminal generally has two states:
++ It waits for you to enter input
++ It runs your commands.

 The line of text that appears when it is waiting for you to enter a command is called a prompt.
-You enter a command by typing something meaningful to the computer in text and then hitting return.
+It tells you which user you are and which directory you are in the filesystem ('~' means /Users/Student in our case).
+You enter a command by typing it into the terminal and then hitting return.
 If you have requested information back, it will display it and then show you a new prompt.
 If a command isn't supposed to print any information, then you will just see a new prompt.

 Here's an example: